Jorge Soler Player Props: Marlins vs. Tigers

-The Miami Marlins, including Jorge Soler (.171 slugging percentage in past 10 games, including no homers), battle starter Beau Brieske and the Detroit Tigers at LoanDepot park, Saturday at 4:10 PM ET.
+The Miami Marlins, including Jorge Soler (.205 on-base percentage in past 10 games, 126 points below season-long percentage), battle starter Tarik Skubal and the Detroit Tigers at LoanDepot park, Sunday at 1:40 PM ET.

+He had a one-hit performance in his most recent game (1-for-4) against the Tigers.

 Jorge Soler Game Info & Props vs. the Tigers